-where Y is Household Disposable Income made up of Original Income plus Benefits, minus Taxes; Y{post} and Y{pre} refer to the income after and before the earning shock, respectively.
+where Y is Household Disposable income made up of Original Income plus Benefits, minus Taxes; Ypost and Ypre refer to the income after and before the earning shock respectively.

-In addition to any form of market income, Original Income includes also other sources of personal income, such as private inter-household transfers and alimonies.
+In addition to any form of market income, Original Income includes other sources of personal income as well, such as private inter-household transfers and alimonies.
 Even in the lockdown scenario where we simulate the earning shock, household original income may be positive due to income from savings, private pensions, inter-household transfers or the earnings of other household members.
-Income from savings could be seen as another channel of self-insurance but, given the poor quality of the underlying data, we treat it as one of the components of Original Income, without highlighting its specific role.
+Income from savings could be seen as another channel of self-insurance but given the poor quality of the underlying data we treat them as one of the components of Original Income without highlighting their specific role.

-To analyse the transmission channels of relative resilience, we decompose the Net Replacement Rate by income source:
+In order to analyse the channels through which relative resilience is transmitted, we decompose the Net Replacement Rate by income source: